 Land planned or zoned for residential use that is currently developed, but where the lot is large enough to further divide consistent with its current plan designation/zone, based on the minimum lot size of the applicable zone.
-As with Partially Vacant land, this category does not consider limiting factors such as setback and frontage requirements, lot coverage, or location of the existing unit on the lot.
+As with Partially Vacant land, this category does not consider limiting factors such as setback and frontage requirements, lot coverage, or location of the existing unit on the lot.Error!
+Bookmark not defined.

 Note that redevelopable land is not identified as a BLI category.
-Theoretically, the developed portions of parcels that have additional zoned development potential (those that are identified as partially vacant or developed with infill potential) could allow for redevelopment; however, land may be considered redevelopable only if there exists "the strong likelihood that existing development will be converted to more intensive residential uses during the planning period."
-Redevelopment potential is addressed in the Urbanization Report.
+Theoretically, the developed portions of parcels that have additional zoned development potential (those that are identified as partially vacant or developed with infill potential) could allow for redevelopment; however, land may be considered redevelopable only if there exists "the strong likelihood that existing development will be converted to more intensive residential uses during the planning period."23 Redevelopment potential is addressed in the Urbanization Report.

-OAR 660-008-0005(7).
+23 OAR 660-008-0005(7), effective February 14 2014.